-Each equipment timeout shall be 45 seconds in length, and the affected player must leave the game for the completion of one down.
+Each equipment timeout shall be 45 seconds in length.
+Should the affected player be able to fix their equipment to a level deemed appropriate by the officials the player may return to the game.
 Each team may be granted two equipment timeouts per half.